 This policy has been prepared for the support of all teaching and support staff who come into contact with pupils who may need to be positively handled.

-This policy should be read in conjunction with other school policies relating to interaction between adults and pupils specifically the Behaviour for Learning Policy.
+This policy should be read in conjunction with other school policies relating to interaction between adults and pupils specifically the Behaviour for Learning Policy for each school within the trust.

 2. Purpose of the policy